Understanding Iodine Deficiency

 Dairy products

-Beef
+Beef liver

 Iodized table salt

-Key Point: Is It Possible to Consume Too Much Iodine?
+Key Point: Is it Possible to Consume Too Much Iodine?

 Consuming too much iodine, known as iodine toxicity, can also lead to similar symptoms caused by iodine deficiency.
 Iodine toxicity can lead to irritation in the digestive tract or a rash.
 Be careful not to take more iodine supplements than recommended.
 In some cases, iodine toxicity can lead to hyperthyroidism.